Rent safe and private dog parks hosted by locals

 It can be hard to understand why dogs might bark or growl even if they want to be friendly.
 Frustration-based dog reactivity can be especially confusing for pet parents of social butterflies who suddenly start making scenes on walks!

-To address frustration-based reactivity, it's crucial to provide proper socialization, positive reinforcement focused training, and controlled introductions to a range of situations.
+To address frustration-based reactivity, we dog owners need to provide proper socialization, positive reinforcement focused training, and controlled introductions.

 While fear can indeed lead some dogs to try and escape or avoid a situation with another dog, fear-based reactions are complex.
 The emotion can manifest in various ways!

-Growling and barking can be defensive behaviors — not just outright aggressive behavior as we often think of them — that a fearful dog uses to communicate discomfort or ultimately establish a safe distance if they're unable to move themselves from a perceived threat.
+Growling and barking can be defensive behaviors—not just outright aggressive behavior as we often think of them—a fearful dog uses to communicate discomfort.
+Often these reactions help your pup establish a safe distance if they're unable to move themselves away from a perceived threat.

 • Fear can trigger a defensive form of aggression.
 Growling and barking may be your dog's way of trying to appear more intimidating to deter the perceived threat.

-• In certain situations — like when on leash — a fearful dog may feel cornered or without a clear escape route, leading to defensive behaviors like growling and barking as a way to create space.
+• In certain situations—like when on leash—a fearful dog may feel cornered.
+Without a clear escape route, they turn to defensive behaviors like growling and barking as a way to create space.
+Think about the well-known "fight or flight" instinct.
+If we remove flight as an option?
+We leave our dogs with fight.

-Each dog is an individual.
-Their responses to fear can vary!
-If your dog is displaying any sort of reactive behaviors, it's crucial to approach the situation with care — and not assume that they’re being mean, outright aggressive, or aren’t scared simply because they’re being loud.
+Remember that each dog is an individual.
+Every pet's responses to fear can vary!
+If your dog displays any sort of reactive behaviors, don't just assume they're being mean, outright aggressive, or not feeling scared simply because they’re also being loud.

 Did I do something wrong to make my dog reactive to other dogs?